 How Smokers Can Obtain Cheap Non-Smoker Life Insurance Rates

-If you are wondering how smokers can obtain non-smoker life insurance rates (with the exception of the carrier we discussed), there is one tried-and-true way to do so:
+So, if you are wondering how smokers or tobacco users can obtain non-smoker life insurance rates with higher death benefits (with the exception of the life insurance options we discussed before), there is one tried-and-true way to do so:

 That is right.
 I know you’ve heard this before.
 However, there is no game or hidden secret.
 Life insurance companies have ways of knowing if you smoke, use tobacco, or not.

 We know it is hard as we have had many friends and family struggle to quit.
 It’s easy for us to say, right?
 Let’s talk about quitting in more detail.
 There are some specific strategies you can implement while trying to quit.
-Many of these work together.
+Many of these life insurance options work together.